canonical/discourse-k8s-operator/docs/tutorials/getting-started.md

 Discourse requires connections to PostgreSQL and Redis, so those will be deployed too and related to the Discourse charm.
 For more information, see the [Charm Architecture](https://charmhub.io/discourse-k8s/docs/charm-architecture).

-All the above charm will the deployed in a new model names `discourse`:
+All the above charms will the deployed in a new model names `discourse`:

 ```
 # Add the model